happybono/AvocadoSmoothie/README.md

 - Real-time progress reporting and flicker-free batch rendering to keep users informed and the interface smooth.
 - Flexible export options : split CSV files for very large datasets or full-featured Excel workbooks with automatic chart generation.

-Together, these features empower users to interactively refine their data, fine-tune smoothing parameters, and export polished results—making AvocadoSmoothie a reliable, efficient component in any data-analysis or preprocessing workflow.
+Together, these features empower users to interactively refine their data, fine-tune smoothing parameters, and export polished results : making AvocadoSmoothie a reliable, efficient component in any data-analysis or preprocessing workflow.

 ## Principle Demonstration
 <div align="center">